roppa/elasticsearch-synonyms/README.md

 leap,hop => jump
 ```

-This has to be used at analysis time as well as query time, so it has limitations.
+This has to be used at analysis time as well as query time.
+I think this is because at index time, terms on the left will be replaced with the term on the right, so in order for your search for "hop" to return results, you need to pass that in at the query time.

 ## Genre expansion